KxSystems/docs-v1/docs/reference/systemcommands.md

 Sets the listening port number.
 The default is 0 (no listening port).
 The port must be available and the process must have permission for the port.

-A negative parameter sets a [multi-threaded](Releases/ChangesIn2.4#multi-threadedinput "wikilink") port and if used it must be the initial and only mode of operation, i.e. do not dynamically switch between positive port and negative port.
+A negative parameter sets a [multi-threaded](peach) port and if used it must be the initial and only mode of operation, i.e. do not dynamically switch between positive port and negative port.

-A parameter of `0W` means pick a random available port within the range 32768 - 60999
+A parameter of `0W` means pick a random available port within the range 32768 - 60999.
 ```q
 q)\p 5010     / set port 5010
 q)\p